 (b) to leave the place or area where the victim provides the labour or services.

-(b) the conduct causes another person to enter into or remain in forced labour.
+- engage in conduct that causes another person to enter into or remain in forced labour

-- the extent to which the victim will be free to leave the place or area where the labour or services are provided; or
+- the extent to which they will be free to leave the place or area where the labour or services are provided; or

-- the extent to which the victim will be free to cease providing the labour or services; or
+- the extent to which they will be free to cease providing the labour or services; or

-- the extent to which the victim will be free to leave his or her place of residence; or
+- the extent to which they will be free to leave his or her place of residence; or

 - if there is or will be a debt owed or claimed to be owed by the victim in connection with the engagement – the quantum, or the existence, of the debt; or